LoginRadius/engineering-portal/content/guest-post/nodejs-authentication-guide/index.md

 ---
 title: "Node.js User Authentication Guide"
-date: "2022-01-07"
+date: "2022-01-18"
 coverImage: "coverimage.jpeg"
 author: "Uma Victor"
 tags: ["JWT", "Authentication", "Node.js"]
-description: "This is a blog about you can authenticate users in Nodejs"
+description: "Want to authenticate and manage users with specific roles in your Node.js app?
+This in-depth tutorial explains everything step-by-step to help you implement authentication in your Node.js apps."
 ---

 ## Introduction

 Creating a user registration form employs the management of the registered user.
 This is where user role authentication comes into play.
-Role authentication ensures that non-admin users cannot make changes or have access to exclusive information.
+Role authentication ensures that non-admin users cannot make changes or access exclusive information.
 It grants administrative privileges to admin users and basic privileges to basic users.

-Authentication is carried out using trusted third-party customer identity and access management (CIAM) software like [LoginRadius](https://accounts.loginradius.com/auth.aspx?action=register) and web tokens like JSON Web Token (JWT).
+You can build your own authentication functionality with web tokens like JSON Web Token (JWT) or use a trusted third-party customer identity and access management (CIAM) software like [LoginRadius](https://accounts.loginradius.com/auth.aspx?action=register).

 ## Goal

 This tutorial helps you:

-- understnad the differences between the Admin role and the Basic user role;
+- understand the differences between the Admin role and the Basic user role;
-- use JWT to authenticate users;
+- use JWT to authenticate users; and
-- learn role-based authentication using JWT in a simple Node.js app
+- learn role-based authentication using JWT in a simple Node.js app.

 ## Prerequisites

-You should have the following installed:
+You have installed the following:

 - [Node](https://nodejs.org/en/download/)
 - [MongoDB](https://www.mongodb.com/try/download/community)
 - a [Text Editor](https://code.visualstudio.com/download)

-You should also have a basic understanding of JavaScript [E56 Syntax](https://www.w3schools.com/js/js_es6.asp).
+You already understand JavaScript [E56 Syntax](https://www.w3schools.com/js/js_es6.asp).

-Now that we have everything in place, let’s setup your database
+Now that everything is in place, let's set up your database.

 ## Set Up a Mongo Database

-You'll store all your user data — which includes username, password, and role — in **MongoDB**.
+You'll store all your user data — which includes username, password, and role — in MongoDB.

 Install a node package called Mongoose that will connect to MongoDB.
 Then create a user `schema` for your application.